 Archaic adults preached retaliation.
 “Kick his ass” would be the overwhelming guidance over bullies and most anything else.
 Our comic and cartoon heroes punched their way out of trouble.
 And then were celebrated in snack pie ads.

 Also, it didn’t hurt that I was sent to military school where dumb proliferated and every slight ended in a fistfight.
-And if you got into a fistfight, you better win (no one will ever let you forget it).
+And if you got into a fistfight, you better win (no one will ever let you forget a loss).
 And this probably answers for some of my own personal issues on letting arguments die.